Atholos/JSMusicProject/README.md

        DB_PASS: "database password here"

- 4. After setting up a database and running the app for example with nodemon the app should work by going to your browser and typing in to the address bar: localhost:3000
+ 4. After setting up a database and running the app for example with nodemon the app should work by going to your browser and typing in the address bar: localhost:3000